By Tim Lambert

 During World War II Horsham suffered several bombing raids.
 The worst was in November 1940 when 7 people were killed.

 During the 20th century, the brewing industry in Horsham declined and it ended altogether in 1999.
 In the late 20th century insurance became a major industry in Horsham.
-Other industries are electronics and IT.
+Other industries were electronics and IT.

 Meanwhile Piries Place shopping centre opened in 1989.
 The Swan Walk Centre was also refurbished in 1989.
 Then in 1996, a fountain was erected in Horsham as a memorial to Shelley.
 It was called ‘The Rising Universe’.